mulesoft-assets/template-sfdc2sieb-contact-bidirectional-sync/README.md

 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
 2. During the Process stage, each Salesforce contact will be filtered depending on, if it has an existing matching contact in the Siebel and vise versa.
+In next batch steps associated account is looked up or created.
 3. The last step of the Process stage will group the contacts and create/update them either in Salesforce or Siebel.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.